 The X-ray only takes a few seconds and you will not feel anything as the X-rays pass through your body.
 You will need to remain still to prevent the X-ray image from blurring.
 You may need to have several X-rays taken from different angles.

 If you have a young child who is having an X-ray, you can stay in the room with them but will need to wear a lead apron to prevent any unnecessary exposure to the X-rays.

 In some cases, you may need to have a contrast agent so that certain tissues in your body show up more clearly during your X-ray.
 These procedures usually need more time to prepare for than a standard X-ray without a contrast agent.

 *Procedures available may vary on location.

-We are committed to delivering excellent individual care and customer service across our network of hospitals, clinics and specialist care centres around the UK.
+We are committed to delivering excellent individual care and customer service across our network of hospitals and clinics around the UK.
 Our dedicated and highly trained team aim to achieve consistently excellent results.
 For us it's more than just treating patients, it's about looking after people.